Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-invert stores the human life is a point eight yeah I hope it's okay to talk about as you talked about previously in two thousand six six you were diagnosed with prostate cancer has that encounter with mortality changed you in some way or the way you see the world the first encounter with mortality with Mike when my dad died and I I went through a month when I sort of came to kink you know be comfortable with the fact that I was going to die someday and during that month I don't know I I felt okay but I couldn't sing and you know I and I and I couldn't do original research either like tighten right I sort of remember after three or four weeks the first time I started having a technical thought that made sense and was maybe slightly creative I could sort of feel they know that and that something was starting to move again but that was you know so I felt very empty for until I came to grips with the I yes I learned that this is a sort of a standard grief process that people go through ok so then now I'm at a point in my life even more so than in 2006 where where all of my go have been fulfilled except for finishing narrative computer programming i I I had one made unfulfilled goal that I'd wanted all my life to write a piece of a piece piece of music that and I had an idea for for a certain kind of music that I thought ought to be written at least somebody ought to try to do it and I and I felt that it was a that it wasn't going to be easy but I wanted to I wanted it proof of concept I wanted to know if it was going to work or not and so I spent a lot of time and finally I finished that piece and we had the we had the world premiere last year on my 80th birthday and we had another premiere in Canada and there's talk of concerts in Europe and various things so that but that's done it's part of the world's music now and it's either good or bad but I did what I was hoping to do so the only thing that I know that that I have on my agenda is to is to try to do as well as I can with the art of computer programming until I go see now do you think there's an element of point eight that might point eight yeah well I look at it more that I got actually took 21.0 with when that concert was over with I mean I you know I so in 2006 I was at point eight um so when I was diagnosed with prostate cancer then I said okay well maybe this is yet you know I've I've had all kinds of good luck all my life and there's no I'm nothing to complain about so I might die now and we'll see what happened and so so it's quite seriously I went and I didn't I had no expectation that I deserved better I didn't make any plans for the future I had my surgery I came out of the surgery and and spend some time learning how to walk again and so on is painful for a while but I got home and I realized I hadn't really thought about what what to do next I hadn't I hadn't any expectation and I'm still alive okay now
+invert stores the human life is a point eight yeah I hope it's okay to talk about as you talked about previously in two thousand six six you were diagnosed with prostate cancer has that encounter with mortality changed you in some way or the way you see the world

+A: the first encounter with mortality with Mike when my dad died and I I went through a month when I sort of came to kink you know be comfortable with the fact that I was going to die someday and during that month I don't know I I felt okay but I couldn't sing and you know I and I and I couldn't do original research either like tighten right I sort of remember after three or four weeks the first time I started having a technical thought that made sense and was maybe slightly creative I could sort of feel they know that and that something was starting to move again but that was you know so I felt very empty for until I came to grips with the I yes I learned that this is a sort of a standard grief process that people go through ok so then now I'm at a point in my life even more so than in 2006 where where all of my go have been fulfilled except for finishing narrative computer programming i I I had one made unfulfilled goal that
+I'd wanted all my life to write a piece of a piece piece of music that and I had an idea for for a certain kind of music that I thought ought to be written at least somebody ought to try to do it and I and I felt that it was a that it wasn't going to be easy but I wanted to I wanted it proof of concept I wanted to know if it was going to work or not and so I spent a lot of time and finally I finished that piece and we had the we had the world premiere last year on my 80th birthday and we had another premiere in Canada and there's talk of concerts in Europe and various things so that but that's done it's part of the world's music now and it's either good or bad but I did what I was hoping to do so the only thing that I know that that
+I have on my agenda is to is to try to do as well as I can with the art of computer programming until I go see now

+Q: do you think there's an element of point eight

+A: that might point eight, well I look at it more that I got actually took 21.0 with when that concert was over with I mean I you know I so in 2006 I was at point eight um so when I was diagnosed with prostate cancer then I said okay well maybe this is yet you know I've I've had all kinds of good luck all my life and there's no I'm nothing to complain about so I might die now and we'll see what happened and so so it's quite seriously I went and I didn't I had no expectation that I deserved better
+I didn't make any plans for the future I had my surgery I came out of the surgery and and spend some time learning how to walk again and so on is painful for a while but I got home and I realized I hadn't really thought about what what to do next I hadn't I hadn't any expectation and I'm still alive okay now